Estimated reading time: 4 minutes

 We can never be certain when the next major disaster will strike, but one thing we can be certain of: disasters do not strike when it’s convenient for us.
 As a parent, I wish I had the power to make sure there isn’t ever a disaster that disrupts my children’s lives, at least not until they’re old enough to handle themselves.
 But that’s not how it works.
 I need to do everything I can to make sure I’ll be able to take care of them if a disaster strikes while they’re still young.
 That means I’ve had to acquire many extra supplies.

-This is not meant to be a comprehensive list of everything one should do to prepare children for disasters.
-Rather, it’s just a few ideas and suggestions.
-In the future, I’ll be making additional posts on the subject.
+This article is not meant to be a comprehensive list of everything one should do to prepare children for disasters.
+Rather, it’s just a few ideas and suggestions for parents.

 This is pretty obvious, but I want to point out a couple of things.
 First, if you’re breast feeding your infant, you still need to stock up on plenty of formula.
 I know some people are against formula and that’s fine, but what if something happens to mom?
 How are you going to feed your baby?
 The cheapest option is to get cases of formula at Costco or Sam’s Club.
 Make sure the formula has DHA, an omega-3 fatty acid that is important for brain and eye development.
 Another option is to make your own baby formula.

 Second, if your child is older, make sure you have plenty of variety in your food supplies.
 I’ve mentioned the dangers of appetite fatigue before, but with children it’s an even greater danger.
 Just having some snacks and candy isn’t enough.
 You need no less than seven types of meals—one for each day of the week—and plenty of seasonings so you can vary the flavors of your meals.